Don't Complete It! Preventing Unhelpful Code Completion for Productive and Sustainable Neural Code Completion Systems: Introduction

-\zhensu{To the best of our knowledge, we are the first to propose an effective mechanism to prevent profitless code completions for LCM-based code completion systems.} This work sheds light on the serious energy waste problem in neural code completion and opens a new research direction in this field.
-Our contribution can be summarized as follow: \begin{itemize} \item \zhensu{A human study that reveals the existence of the observable patterns in low-return prompts, which demonstrates the feasibility of inventing a corresponding recognizer.} \item A simple yet cost-friendly prompt early-rejection mechanism, Performance Estimation Before Completion (PEBC), to effectively save the financial and environmental costs and improve the productivity of LCM-based code completion systems. \item An estimator for \mechanism, \emph{T}ransformer-based \emph{c}ompletion \emph{q}uality \emph{e}stimator(\estimator), which can accurately estimate the performance of LCMs on a given code snippet. \item A comprehensive evaluation that demonstrates the feasibility of \mechanism by evaluating the effectiveness and efficiency of \estimator. \end{itemize}
+To the best of our knowledge, we are the first to propose a general and effective mechanism to prevent unhelpful code completions in a cost-friendly manner for LCM-based code completion systems.
+Our contributions are summarized as follows: \begin{itemize} \item A preliminary study that reveals the existence of the observable patterns in low-return prompts, which demonstrates the feasibility of inventing an effective recognizer. \item A simple yet effective prompt early-rejection mechanism, \mechanism, to improve the developer productivity and save the computational costs of LCM-based code completion systems. \item \su{A range of estimators implemented for \mechanism, which can accurately estimate the performance of LCMs on a given code snippet in a cost-friendly manner.} \item A comprehensive evaluation that demonstrates the feasibility of \mechanism by evaluating the effectiveness and cost-friendliness of the estimators. \end{itemize}

+The source code, artifacts and results of \estimator are released to facilitate future research and industrial practices, which are available at~\url{https://github.com/v587su/FrugalCoder}.

+{\bf Organization.} The rest of the paper is organized as follows. \Cref{sec:2} prepares readers with the definitions and patterns of unhelpful code completions and low-return prompts. \Cref{sec:3} describes the design of our mechanism to turn down low-return prompts. \Cref{sec:DCE} introduces the proposed estimators for the mechanism. \Cref{sec:setup} shows the experimental settings and the evaluation results are discussed in~\Cref{sec:results}. \Cref{sec:threats} discusses the potential threats to the validity, potential applications, and limitations.
+Finally, \Cref{sec:related} introduces related work and \Cref{sec:conclusion} concludes the paper.